anins1der/blog/_posts/2024-6-12-template-post.md

 # you can use both markdown and html in harmony thanks to `kramdown`!

 ## so i can add a direct link to `YAML frontmatter` of any post. and it shows at:
-  1. near of the title in homepage
+  1. on the title in homepage(click the chain to read the blog post)
   2. bottom of the post

+## and btw if you add two links to frontmatter instead of one, **first** one will be the link that's on the title of the post. **second** one appears at the bottom

 you can add a `#` to go to top of the page
 [go up](#)